Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Methods

 \subsection{Key time and length scales}

 Associated with the source terms due to cooling and turbulence driving defined above are some key length and time scales relevant to our simulations.
-The turbulence driving scale, the integral scale and the cooling length are given by the following equations:
+The turbulence mixing time at a scale $\ell$ and the cooling time (scale independent) are given by: